kazitanvirahsan/dynamic-twitter-feed/README.md

 Problem Statement
 -----------------
-Write a web application that dynamically feeds 10 Twitter Tweets that contains a particular keywrod (ex- "engineering").
+Write a web application that dynamically feeds 10 Twitter Tweets with relevant keywrod (ex- "engineering").

 list of technologies